-In a nutshell: Pregnant women, along with the elderly, and young children, are particularly vulnerable to the sickness bug called norovirus – also known as the winter vomiting illness.
-If you’re pregnant, Dr Philippa Kaye advises:
+In a nutshell: Pregnant women, along with elderly people and young children, are more vulnerable to the diarrhoea-and-sickness bug called norovirus – also known as the winter vomiting illness, though you can actually catch it at any time of the year.

 What are the symptoms of norovirus in pregnant women?

 The key symptoms of norovirus in adults are:

 - Forceful vomiting

 - Diarrhoea, often very watery

 - Aching limbs

 Of course, there are other viruses and bacteria which cause tummy bugs and there are lots of reasons for vomiting.
 Generally speaking, norovirus infection causes quite forceful vomiting and very watery diarrhoea.

 Other symptoms can include a headache and raised temperature.